Explaining Fullbody workouts

 Full body workouts are also called compound movements or multi-joint movements.
 Examples would be the Squat, bench press, bent over row, pull-ups or Dead Lifts.

 A high frequency generally is good for training volume and exercise practise but overtraining isnt good, your body needs the rest days.
 After those training sessions.
 Compound movements can increase your testosterone levels as shown in many studies.
 This goes back to heavy lifting in general which also means hitting often failure.
 You should train with low rest periods compared to the amount of weight you lift.
-This means deadlifting 100kg upwards you should give yourself 10–60 seconds rest.
+This means deadlifting 100kg upwards you should give yourself minimally 10–60 seconds rest but go by feel even if you need 10 minutes rest.
 We know now that heavy lifting increases testosterone levels.

 This increase in testosterone usually holds up to 15–45minutes.